How to Build University Start-up Ecosystems

 Process not Product: The Pattern of the Feedback Loop

-- Melissa the Customer Expert Founder
+- Melissa the Non-technical Founder

 - The Start-up as a Process